2000–01 Port Vale F.C. season: Second Division

-They finished in eleventh place with 62 points, some distance from both the play-off and the relegation zones.
-They finished six places and fifteen points away from Stoke, who went on to lose in the play-offs.
+They finished in eleventh place with 62 points, some distance from the play-off and the relegation zones.
+They finished six places and 15 points away from Stoke, who went on to lose in the play-offs.
 Tony Naylor was the club's top-scorer with 21 goals in all competitions, with new players Bridge-Wilkinson and Brooker also hitting double figures.

 At the end of the season numerous players left the club: seven-year club legend and top-scorer Tony Naylor (Cheltenham Town); eight-year club veteran Allen Tankard (Mansfield Town); former Player of the Year Tommy Widdrington (Hartlepool United); Alex Smith (Reading); Richard Eyre (Macclesfield Town); Dele Olaoye (Stafford Rangers); and Michael Twiss (Leigh RMI).
 Dave Brammer was also sold to Crewe Alexandra for £500,000 – a move that highly upset many Vale fans.